Vermin Mangle: Critical reception

 "Vermin Mangle" was met with positive reviews from music critics.
-Reviewing an unreleased version of the track on one of Tim's cassettes, Sean Kitching of The Quietus called it "a beatuiful piece of music, initially serene and eventually epic", comparing it to "In the Neighbourhood" by Tom Waits and the funeral hymn "Morning Has Broken".
+Reviewing an unreleased version of the track on one of Tim's cassettes, Sean Kitching of The Quietus called it "a beautiful piece of music, initially serene and eventually epic", comparing it to "In the Neighbourhood" by Tom Waits and the funeral hymn "Morning Has Broken".
 Kitching noted that the song's opening lyrics — "Think of a way, then always go your own way / Uncustomary evenings, legendary mornings / Louder than drums and softer than a cloud that's been blown away" — were a good "closing summation on a unique life well-lived".
 Following its release, He commented that the song was "totally Tim Smith", bringing attention to "the myriad little sonic details that make up the vivid picture it conjures in the listener's mind".
 According to BrooklynVegan's Andrew Sacher, the song features the circus, progressive rock and psychedelic instrumentation that "drove the band's most classic work".
 Sacher wrote that the song was "on the more somber, atmospheric side" but "unmistakably the work of Tim Smith".
 Chloe Ross of Backseat Mafia named the song a "poignant farewell".
 Dom Lawson in Classic Rock included the song in his Essential Playlist.